 You can also contact the creditor that initiated the credit check rather than (or in addition to) filing a dispute with the credit bureau.

-When you don’t remember authorizing a credit check, you may want to ask the credit to verify that it had the right to request your credit report.
-A creditor should be able to produce a copy or recording of the application when you agreed to give it access to your credit.
+If you don’t remember authorizing a credit check, ask the creditor to verify that they had the right to request your credit report.
+A creditor should be able to produce a copy or recording of the application where you agreed to give it access to your credit.
 If not, you can request the creditor to tell the credit bureaus to remove the unauthorized hard inquiry.

 You shouldn’t dispute a hard inquiry when you gave the creditor permission to check your credit as that’s a legitimate record of what happened.
 Also, if the inquiry led to you opening an account and you say you didn’t authorize the inquiry, the creditor may close your account assuming it was the result of fraud.

 Sometimes, understanding which credit inquiries are legitimate can be difficult because the creditor’s name on your credit report might be different than the consumer-facing name that companies use on their websites or products.

 Professional credit restoration specialists regularly review credit reports and can quickly spot when something may be amiss.
 After speaking with you about your specific situation, they can explain what should and shouldn’t be in your credit report and may be able to help you remove erroneous negative marks that could be hurting your credit scores—including things that have a larger impact than hard inquiries.

 Since hard inquiries are the result of new applications for credit, you can control how many new hard inquiries get added to your credit reports by limiting how many applications you submit.